zbrachinara/quicksweeper-doc/src/area_attack.md

 share borders.
 After this stage, the game will have begun.

 ## Communication
-When a player joins, they are sent the names of all other players in the game, and all other players are sent the name of the joined player.

-To reveal a tile, the client sends the following message to the server: "x\ny", where x and y are the coordinates of the tile.
-The server replies with a message "x\ny\nm", where m is the number of mines adjacent to the tile, or "x\ny\nname", where name is the name of another player, if the tile has already been claimed by someone else.
-This type of message is also sent unprompted by the server to indicate that another player has revealed a tile.
+Messages from client to server:
+"x\ny"
+x and y are the coordinates of the square that the player is revealing, as base-10 strings. \n is a newline.
+For example: "10\n9"

+Messages from server to client:
+"x\ny\nbd"
+x and y are coordinates in base 10, representing the location of the event. "\n" is the newline character. b is a one-byte code indicating the type of event. d is the data associated with the event.

+codes:
+'c':
+    The square at position (x,y) is revealed.
+    d: the number of mines adjacent to the square.
+    This message typically comes as a reply to a guess by the client.
+'o':
+    Another player has claimed the square at (x,y).
+    d: the name of the other player
+'f':
+    A player has been frozen by a mine at position (x,y).
+    d: the name of the player.
+Could be yourself.
 ## Stages

 The game runs on a timer which determines when the game ends and what stage the game is in.